bcace/ochre/README.md

 Interactions between agents are done by agents directly reading from or writing into each other's memory.
 This of course raises the possibility of [data races](https://en.wikipedia.org/wiki/Race_condition#Data_race), and usually those are resolved by either not accessing memory directly (message passing), reading and writing using atomic operations, or just not executing anything in parallel at all.
 Either way, we introduce sequences into these reads and writes and get race conditions.

 Following simple example shows how easy it is to get a data race and how different the results can be from the expected end state.
 Consider a row of cells whose state consists of only one variable containing either `+` or `-`.
-At each step each cell looks at its immediate neighbors and if either of them has `+` its state also becomes `+`.
+At each step each cell looks at its immediate neighbors and if either one of them has `+` its state also becomes `+`.

 ```
 # initial state